mirisuzanne/mia/content/posts/code/misc/components.md

 </super-slider>
 ```

+In this case,
-Now the custom element doesn't (necessarily)
+the custom element doesn't (necessarily)
 generate anything at all.
-The data is all there in the light DOM, on load,
+The content is all there in the light DOM, on load,
 before any JavaScript gets involved.
 These aren't _templates_,
 they're _markup_.